-The Guide was developed to facilitate better communication amongst Architect, Engineer and Fabricator.
-It was felt that visual references would help all parties to understand the detailed intentions of the new AESS documents as these would be applied to the design of structures.
+This Guide was developed to facilitate better communication among architects, engineers, fabricators and clients/building owners.
+It was felt that visual references would help all parties understand the intent of the new AESS documents as applied to the design of structures.

-The Guide serves as a companion to two other AESS documents: The Sample AESS Section in the Structural Steel Specification, The Category Matrix and the CISC Code of Standard Practice.
+The Guide serves as a companion to two other AESS documents: the Sample AESS Section in the